Dumar Aljure

-Dumar Aljure (1928–April 5, 1968) was a Colombian guerrilla fighter and political figure.
+Dumar Aljure (1928–April 5, 1968) was a Colombian guerrillero and political figure.

 Early life

 In 1928, Dumar Aljure was born in Girardot, Cundinamarca, in Colombia.
 His father was a shopkeeper from Lebanon.
 He did not receive very much education, and spent some of his youth as a laborer in Bogotá.
 From an early age he was in conflict with the law, being jailed for theft in 1945 before joining the National Army of Colombia in 1950.

 This was the time of La Violencia, a conflict between the Colombian Liberal Party and the Colombian Conservative Party.
 Aljure's sympathies lay with the Liberal Party, and he soon deserted the army, which was affiliated with the Conservatives, in order to join the guerrilla forces fighting for the Liberals.
 He first joined a group called the Bautista brothers, but due to disagreements with the group leadership he switched to another group, the Fonseca brothers, before finally joining a group led by Guadalupe Salcedo.

 Salcedo gave Aljure command of his group's operations in the San Martín Territory near the Ariari River, a rural region of Meta Department, and Aljure took over operations in this region sometime in early or late 1953.
 Following a coup by General of the Army Gustavo Rojas Pinilla in June 1953, much of the violence in Colombia ceased, and Rojas tried to use his army to build stability.
 In 1954 and 1955, Aljure had carried out guerrilla activities outside the Arriari region, but in 1955, pursued by Rojas' Army, he returned to San Martín.